TO BE REVIEWED AND UPDATED

 Navigate to the Contact Us page where you can request a temporary password to be emailed to you.
 Then navigate to the Members' Corner page and log in with the temporary password.
 Find the "edit profile" link next to your name in the directory listing.
 Click that link to change to your preferred password.
 Enter the current (temporary) password, and then the new password, also confirming that new password on the form.
 Click the "Update Profile" button.
 Your new preferred password is now in effect.

-Navigate to the Members' Corner page and log in.
+For clubs providing profiles of members, navigate to the Members' Corner page and log in.
 Find the "edit profile" link next to your name in the directory listing.
 Click that link to reveal a form for changing your profile information.
 Be sure to enter your password as an additional security measure.
 Click the "Update Profile" button.
 Your changes are now recorded.

-When a club official posts news on the feed, not only does the most recent postings show in the website, but you can also receive an email notification about that item such that you receive the news right in your in-basket without having to visit the site.
+When a club official posts news on the feed, not only does the most recent postings show in the website, but you can also receive an email notification (aka alert) about that item such that you receive the news right in your in-basket without having to visit the site.
 Without this feature, you'd have to repeatedly check the website to make sure you don't miss out on any important news.
 You must register for those email notifications.